segmentio/segment-docs/src/connections/destinations/catalog/boomtrain/index.md

 Boomtrain is a predictive intelligence platform for marketers that uses machine learning to drive increased clicks, engagement and revenue through customer communications.
 [Visit Website](http://boomtrain.com).

 The Boomtrain destination with Segment supports the `identify`, `track` and `page` methods.
-Our Javascript destination code is open sourced on Github.
+Our Javascript destination code is open sourced on GitHub.
 [Feel free to check it out](https://github.com/boomtrain/segmentio_integration).

 ## Getting Started